 Every year, over four days in February people around the world participate in the Great Backyard Bird Count, spending time in their favorite places (even their backyards!) watching and counting birds.
 They record the birds they see as part of a citizen science initiative that helps the Cornell Lab of Ornithology and other scientists analyze and track birds around the globe.
 The Great Backyard Bird Count has been happening since 1998 and is now the world’s largest community science project.

-This year the count is happening from February 12-15.
-If you are interested in participating, the Carolina Thread Trail is perfect place to count birds!
+Find more information about the Great Backyard Bird Count here.
+If you are interested in participating, the Carolina Thread Trail is a perfect place to count birds!